buji405/front-end-submissions-public/1703/mod-3/personal-project/ciara-bujanos/ciara-bujanos.md

 I'm on the fence about that so I think if we you have everything with the API sorted out by friday we can still give this thing a run.
 If not you might have to do a lot of this stuff on the front end

 - Have API data coming through so that you can work with it.
 Even if it's just a single get requeste
+ * Got API and am getting data back, am working on getting the directions back through another API call though.
 - have Tests set up so that you don't have to do this last minute.
+  * Will do by EOD
 - It would be cool to have a random cooking quote appear on the page as the application is loading.
+  * Can start on it today, i just want to get the directions done first.